NavneetSajwan/Parking-space-allocation/README.md

 There are three parking lots in the dataset.
 I chose one of them.

 Next thing in line is to label the parking spots.
-You are free to go ahead and manually label the parking spots in the image with a labelling tool of your choice.
+You can go ahead and manually label the parking spots in the image with a labelling tool of your choice.
 I was about to do the same just before I found that each image in the dataset is associated with a label in xml format.
 Each image has 39 predefined parking spots.
 Depending upon whether a car is parked there or not, these are labelled as vacant or occupied alongwith the coordinates of the rectangles that cover the parking spots.

 I downloaded one of the label file and ran a python script to convert them to store them in a PyTorch tensor.
 I am more comfortable with `json` format when it comes to label and metadata, so I converted the `xml` labels to `json`.
 You can do that online on [Code beautifier](https://codebeautify.org/).